-Lochard Energy is committed to conducting face-to-face consultation for the HUGS Pipeline, either in person or via Zoom in line with landowner and occupier preferences and any public health orders that may be present at that time.
+Lochard Energy has been and will continue to conduct face-to-face consultation for the HUGS Pipeline, either in person or via remote online communication methods.
+Consultation will be conducted in line with landholder preferences and any public health orders that may be present at that time.